bkainz/draw2d_js.app.brainbox/README.md

 like on your desktop

 ```
-npm install -g digitalstudio
+npm install -g brainbox
 ```

-and start the server with `digitalstudio`.
+and start the server with `brainbox`.
 The server reports the URL how to connect to your RaspberryPi with the browser.

 See the running example on YouTube: [https://www.youtube.com/watch?v=fUkAIjTaNXI](https://www.youtube.com/watch?v=fUkAIjTaNXI)